ibm-cloud-docs/account/add_webhooks.md

    You can select which {{site.data.keyword.cloud_notm}} account you use by clicking the account switcher in the console.
 Users in the selected account receive notifications about any events that affect the account.
    {: note}

-## Adding Slack webhooks to a distribution list
+## Add Slack webhooks to a distribution list
 {: add-slack-webhook}

 You can now add Slack webhooks to your distribution list and receive account-wide {{site.data.keyword.Bluemix_notm}} notifications through them.